-You can find some incredibly delicious, incredibly affordable cuisine in the charming seaside town of Loreto, Baja California Sur (Mexico).
+You can find some incredibly delicious, incredibly affordable cuisine at restaurants in Loreto, Mexico – a charming seaside town in Baja California Sur.
 That alone is impressive because Loreto is a tiny town on the Sea of Cortez, in the middle of the Baja California peninsula.

 In the list below, you’ll notice I mention nothing about cost at any of these restaurants, and that’s because they are all similarly affordable.
-So don’t worry about the price, just enjoy the goods.
 Such is life in Loreto!
+So don’t worry about the price, and enjoy the goods.

 Best Restaurants in Loreto, Mexico